lightstep/opentelemetry-prometheus-sidecar/README.md

 In a HA prometheus setup, a prometheus sidecar can be attached to each replica.
 All sidecars will write all metric points, it is responsibility of the backend of choice to deduplicate these points.

-The leader election can be enabled in order to restrict which replica will send metrics to the Collector, reducing the amount of metrics transferred in the wire.
+The leader election can be enabled in order to restrict which replica will send metrics to the Collector, reducing the amount of metrics transferred on the wire.

-One of the sidecars will be elected as the Leader, this leader sidecar will tail the prometheus wal log, transform and send OTLP metrics to the Collector.
-All other  non leaders sidecars will be in a stand-by mode, it will tail the prometheus wal log, but will not send any data to the Collector.
+One of the sidecars will be elected as the Leader, this leader sidecar will tail the Prometheus WAL log, transform and send OTLP metrics to the Collector.
+All other non-leader sidecars will be in a stand-by mode, it will tail the Prometheus WAL log, but will not send any data to the Collector.

 If the leader sidecar fails, a new Leader will be elected and will resume sending data to the collector.